 We have read so many contradictory perspectives about this country that we want to check it out with our own eyes.
 We will fly to Manila on the 1st of April to visit the Philippines for one month.
 We plan to stay in the capital only for a few days and then explore the Visayas region.

 This is so far the most unexpected choice so far.
 We have made a decision to go to Bali, but from the Philippines it looked like a very long way for one journey, so after checking a world map and Gianni’s research, we are travelling there at the end of April.
 Besides, Gianni is fascinated with the possibility to see orangutans there and I am amazed by the fact that the rainforest in Borneo is over 130 million years old, one of the oldest rainforests in the world.

-We were already curious about this island back in Europe, while reading about the adventures of other bloggers.
+We were already curious about this island back in Europe, while reading about the adventures of other bloggers and when we found a great article about places to visit in Indonesia.
 We would like to visit the Indonesian digital nomad hub Ubud, although we are aware it has gotten more touristy nowadays.
 It was suggested that we pay a visit to the Gili Islands that some friends described as a real paradise.

 We plan to stay in Bali in June, which should bring a mild temperature of 27-31C comparing to the tropic heat or frequent showers in the other parts of SE Asia.

 United Kingdom (London)